cmu-db/noisepage/script/testing/README.md

 By doing that, `junit/run_junit.py` script will try to import the `TestJUnit` class from the `util/TestJunit.py`, which subsequently use most of the functionalities provided from its super class `TestServer` from `util/TestServer.py`.

+## QueryMode
+For both `junit` and `oltpbench`, we support 2 query modes with the optional argument `--query-mode`
+- `simple` (default if not specified)
+- `extended`

+If you specify the `--query-mode extended`, you then can also indicate the prepare threshold (default is `5`) with the optional argument `--prepare-threshold` with type `int`.
+Please be reminded that if you choose the query mode as `simple`, the prepare threshold will be ignored.

 ## TestServer
 `TestServer` is the base class for running all types of the tests.